-For fTLB, SPARC64 VI implements a pseudo-LRU.
+For fTLB, SPARC64 VII implements a pseudo-LRU.
 For sTLB, LRU is used.
+An entry in the fTLB may also be replaced by dropping a TTE from the sTLB.

 IMPL.
 DEP. #235: The MMU TLB data access address assignment and the purpose of the address are implementation dependent in JPS1.